Erica Mena Flaunts Baby Bump In Tight Sequined Dress & Shuts Down A Troll

 So for fans that might be looking forward to seeing photos of the baby when he or she is born, this could be bad news.
 It sounds like her decision to keep her son out of the public’s eye is a decision that they reached together, so it may all depend on how her second child feels about it as they get older.

 For now, fans can hope for more updates of her growing baby bump.
-Erica hasn’t gone public with a potential due date, so we’ll have to wait and see about that too.
-With that being said, it’s only been ten days since Erica’s fans found out that she was pregnant.
+Erica hasn’t gone public with a potential due date, so fans will have to wait and see about that too.
+With that being said, it’s only been 10 days since Erica’s fans found out that she was pregnant.
 Before that, there were tons of rumors and speculation about her potential pregnancy in the comments section of her Instagram photos.